kleisauke/libvips/README.md

 ### highway

-If present, libvips will accelerate some operations with SIMD.
-If not, it will look for the orc-0.4 package.
+If available, vips will accelerate some operations with SIMD.

 ### matio